I tried basic authentication using Nginx

 sudo ln -s /etc/nginx/sites-available/example.com.conf /etc/nginx/sites-enabled/example.com.conf

-In order for nginx to read the settings above, we will write them in nginx.conf.
+In order for nginx to read the settings above, we will write them in nginx.conf

-Here's what to write.
+Here's what to write

 include /etc/nginx/sites-enabled/*;

-Write this at the bottom of nginx.conf.
+Write this at the bottom of your nginx.conf

-user nginx; worker_processes 1; error_log /var/log/nginx/error.log warn; pid /var/run/nginx.pid; events { worker_connections 1024; } http { include /etc/nginx/mime.types; default_type application/ octet-stream; log_format main '$remote_addr - $remote_user [$time_local] "$request" ' '$status $body_bytes_sent "$http_referer" ' '"$http_user_agent" "$http_x_forwarded_for"'; access_log /var/log/nginx/ access.log main; sendfile on; #tcp_nopush on; keepalive_timeout 65; #gzip on; include /etc/nginx/sites-enabled/*; #Added section include /etc/nginx/conf.d/*.conf; }
+user nginx; worker_processes 1; error_log /var/log/nginx/error.log warn; pid /var/run/nginx.pid; events { worker_connections 1024; } http { include /etc/nginx/mime.types; default_type application/octet-stream; log_format main '$remote_addr - $remote_user [$time_local] "$request" ' '$status $body_bytes_sent "$http_referer" ' '"$http_user_agent" "$http_x_forwarded_for"'; access_log /var/log/nginx/access.log main; sendfile on; #tcp_nopush on; keepalive_timeout 65; #gzip on; include /etc/nginx/sites-enabled/*; #Added section include /etc/nginx/conf.d/*.conf; }

 nginx -t